Streaming into Normal and Express in secondary schools to stop in 2024; to be replaced by full subject-based banding

 "So from three education streams, we will now have 'One secondary education, many subject bands'.
 We will no longer have fishes swimming down three separate streams, but one broad river, with each fish negotiating its own journey."

-With students taking up subjects of varying combinations, the ministry hopes that schools will seize the opportunity to group students in different ways and not according to their abilities.
+With students taking up subjects of varying combinations, the ministry hopes that schools will use the opportunity to group students in different ways and not according to their abilities.
 This will bring about more social mixing and encourage students to help one another.
+He cited Boon Lay Secondary, which organises its form classes according to Co-Curricular Activities rather than academic streams, and Edgefield Secondary, where classes include students from all three streams.

 Many parents and students have also begun to see the benefit of students learning at a pace and rigour suited to their abilities.